 Never underestimate the art of touch and movement and the power that flows from within, it can transform your whole being if you allow yourself to understand it and help to ground you as a human being.
-If you are not aware of yourself and your surroundings then read on below and i will try to explain my experience of this of this to you.
+If you are not aware of yourself and your surroundings then read on below and I will try to explain my experience of this to you.

 What can you see in the picture above?
 What can you feel?

 I see two women, extremely vulnerable.
 Not knowing what’s going to happen, but looking for a different reaction to the one they are used to.
 I see intimacy, a deep connection, respect and trust.

 The art of touch and movement comes to and moves through us in many ways.
 This picture makes me stop and really look, as the woman on the left is me and I remember all of these emotions and feelings whilst on an intimate Movement Immersion in the heart of South Africa.
 The day before this picture was taken, I thought I’d had a miscarriage (my second).
 I could feel myself wanting to retreat, curl into myself and pull away.
 But I was encouraged to participate by my beautiful roommate.

 We walked for 1 hour in silence up the beautiful Table Mountain, acknowledging the space with the silence.
 This space was interjected with thoughts of escaping which I could feel were drawing me physically.
 We were then guided through the most gentle flow of movement, with the idea of moving with nothing and keeping that space, a space my emotions kept trying to feel as they roared around inside of me.
 It felt divine to move with no intention or expectation.
 Nothing heavy, technical or deliberate.

 My body felt able to hold my nervous mind.
 We were then encouraged to sit in the forest alone and journal for 1 hour.
 A torrent of words flowing from my mind, through my hand onto the paper.
 I felt spent but so free.
 It was as if the movement had released something and broken down the walls of a dam that was now pouring out of me.